Hosam12452/HealthCare/README.md

 ## what is the healthCare
-HealthCare is a project for patients in the hospital to care for and report the status of the patient
+HealthCare is a project for hospital to care for and report the status of the patient

 ![image](https://github.com/user-attachments/assets/8f6c9234-f3ae-4530-b73f-56dbf879de9a)